yonasnat/tapin-uw/Developer_Guide.md

 ## How to Obtain the Source Code
-How to obtain the source code.
-If your system uses multiple repositories or submodules, provide clear instructions for how to obtain all relevant sources. - Yantong
-The source code can be obtained from the GitHub repository https://github.com/yonasnat/tapin-uw The backend source code is in tapin-uw/firebase_backend/functions, and the frontend source code is in tapin-uw/flutter_frontend/lib.
+The source code can be all obtained from the GitHub repository: [Click Here](https://github.com/yonasnat/tapin-uw) The backend source code is in tapin-uw/firebase_backend/functions, and the frontend source code is in tapin-uw/flutter_frontend/lib.
 The layout of your directory structure.
 What do the various directories (folders) contain, and where to find source files, tests, documentation, data files, etc. - Adam
 How to build the software.
 Provide clear instructions for how to use your project’s build system to build all system components. - Amrit